ddbj/www/policies-e.md

   - 'controlled-access data' means data that Center provides to user from the controlled-access database imposing restriction on its use.

 ### General {#general-regulations}
-  1. Bioinformation and DDBJ Center of the National Institute of Genetics, the Research Organization of Information and Systems (hereinafter referred to as 'Center') supports life-science research by providing websites, search and analysis services, database service (hereinafter referred to as 'online services') and supercomputer system (these services will be hereinafter collectively referred to as 'our services').
+  1. BioData Science Initiative of the National Institute of Genetics, the Research Organization of Information and Systems (hereinafter referred to as 'Center') supports life-science research by providing websites, search and analysis services, database service (hereinafter referred to as 'online services') and supercomputer system (these services will be hereinafter collectively referred to as 'our services').
 When a person starts to using our services (the person who uses our services will be hereinafter referred to as 'user'), user shall be deemed to have agreed to the Terms of Use stipulated below.
 Furthermore, in regard to services for which terms of use are independently stipulated (hereinafter referred to as 'Individual Terms of Use'), such Individual Terms of Use will apply to the use of such service in addition to the Terms of Use, and will prevail over the Terms of Use.
   1. Except when caused by intent or gross negligence of Center, Center shall not be liable for any damage arising from the use of our services, and user shall indemnify and hold harmless Center from any damage.
 Furthermore, in the event any dispute arises between a user and any other user or between a user and a third party in relation to our services, Center shall assume no responsibility, and user shall indemnify and hold center harmless from such dispute.
   1. When using our services, it is requested that user displays appropriate credit.
   1. We may change this Terms of Use and any Individual Terms of Use, when necessary.
 When making any changes, we shall give notice of the changes (for example, by placing notice on our website) in advance.
 From the implementation date of the change, the changed Term of Use and Individual Terms of Use shall apply to all users regardless of the day that the user starts using our services, and user is deemed to have agreed to the above.
   1. If any provision or a part of a provision of this Terms of Use or Individual Terms of Use is held invalid or unenforceable by any applicable laws or regulations, such invalidity or unenforceability shall not affect the validity or enforceability of any other provisions (if a part of a provision is held invalid or unenforceable, the remaining part).
   1. The governing law of this Term of Use and service will be the laws of Japan.
 All disputes arising from or relating to the use of our services or this Term of Use and Individual Terms of Use will be exclusively brought in the Tokyo District Court, as the court of first instance.
   1. The English language version of the Term of Use, Individual Terms of Use, guidelines and policies of Center is only for reference purpose.
 If there is any contradiction between the Japanese version and the English version, the Japanese version shall prevail.
+  1. The user shall comply with all applicable laws, regulations, guidelines, and other applicable norms.
+This includes, without limitation, those relating to the protection of personal information and privacy, intellectual property rights, access and benefit-sharing of genetic resources, export controls, and economic sanctions.

 ### Online Services {#online-services}
 In regard to software that may be used via our website (either directly or through third party repositories), please use it in accordance with the terms of use of each software.